MicrosoftDocs/bot-docs/articles/nodejs/global-handlers.md

 ```
 ## Start another dialog

-From within the scope of a dialog, you can bind an action to the dialog that will start another dialog when it is triggered.
+You can bind an action to a dialog that will start another dialog when it is triggered.
 The new dialog is pushed onto the stack so it does not automatically end the current task.
 The current task is continued once the new dialog ends.
 The built-in prompts will automatically re-prompt the user once this happens but that behavior can be disabled by setting the **promptAfterAction** flag when calling a built-in prompt.

 The following example demonstrates how to use **beginDialogAction** to create actions that are
 only in scope when a particular dialog is on the stack.
 The '/orderPizza' adds
-actions that let the user view their cart and checkout but those actions can
+actions that let the user view their cart and check out but those actions can
 only be taken while the user is actually ordering a pizza.

 <!--